KittyCAD/documentation/content/pages/docs/cli/manual/kittycad_file_volume.md

 ---
-title: 'kittycad file volume'
+title: "kittycad file volume"
-excerpt: 'Get the volume of an object in a CAD file.'
+excerpt: "Get the volume of an object in a CAD file."
+layout: manual
 ---

 Get the volume of an object in a CAD file.